Courses a.y. 2021/2022

 Assistant Professor in the Department of Management and Technology at Bocconi University.
-Her research has been published in Organizational Science, Psychological Science, Personality and Social Psychology Bulletin and European Journal of Social Psychology
+Her research has been published in Organizational Science, Psychological Science, Organizational Behavior and Human Decision Processes, and Personality and Social Psychology Bulletin

-Ekaterina’s research examines how gender plays itself out in organizations, contributions of individuals to groups and affect at work
+Ekaterina’s research examines how gender plays itself out in organizations, contributions of individuals to groups and work-family dynamics

 Netchaeva, E., & Rees, M. (2016).
 Strategically stunning: The professional motivations behind the lipstick effect.
 Forthcoming in Psychological Science.

 Kouchaki, M., Smith, I. H., & Netchaeva, E. (2015).
 Not all fairness is created equal: Fairness perceptions of group versus individual decision makers.
 Organization Science, 26, 1301-1315.

 Netchaeva, E.*, Kouchaki, M.*, & Sheppard, L. D. (2015).
 A man’s (precarious) place: Men’s experienced threat and self-assertive reactions to female superiors.
 Personality and Social Psychology Bulletin, 41, 1247-1259.